To join any of the committees below, please e-mail: firstname.lastname@example.org

 Mission: To establish an accurate roster of the members and promote enhancement of growth, engagement, and relevance of the SBAS to all constituencies within our organizations

-Mission: To work with Host institutions and local venues to create an Annual Meeting that highlights and enhances the best and brightest academic contributions submitted to SBAS each year.
+Mission: To work with host institutions and local venues to create an Annual Meeting that highlights and enhances the best and brightest academic contributions submitted to SBAS each year.
 To provide an educational platform that promotes growth, engagement, collaboration and relevance to all constituencies within our organization.
-In addition, to create an accurate roster of active members.

 Mission: To further advance the mission and vision of SBAS through publications and manuscripts, utilizing our collective voice for education, transformative ideas, and global dissemination.
 This includes review and score manuscripts submitted for presentation at the annual meeting and facilitates timely publication with the American Journal of Surgery.